severalnines/docs/user-guide/admin_settings.rst

 * **Group DN**
 	- The group's distinguished name used to bind to the LDAP server.

 ..
 Attention:: ClusterControl does not support binding against a nested directory group.
-Ensure each LDAP user that authenticates to ClusterControl has direct relationship to the LDAP group.
+Ensure each LDAP user that authenticates to ClusterControl has a direct membership to the LDAP group.

 FreeIPA
 ''''''''